John Doctor Education Prize

 Selection Criteria

-The presenter or team of presenters must be current SDB members (2022 dues paid).
+All applicants (individual or all members of a group submission) must be current SDB members (2024 dues paid).
 Videos will be evaluated on both the content of the work presented and the quality of the presentation.
 Videos should be clear, concise, and visually appealing.
 The presenter should be knowledgeable and engaging.
 A brief 1-page summary about the video is required with the submission.
 It should include tips for how the video could be used in the classroom, as well as the intended audience.

 John Doctor Education Prize Winners